pixielabs/handbook/03-project-delivery/03-style-guidelines.md

 configuration that leans heavily on Shopify's configuration.

-We don't have a central place for our Rubocop and `overcommit` configuration right now, but you can pull it from another project.
-The `.rubocop.yml` looks something like this at the time of writing:
+We don't have a central place for our Rubocop and `overcommit` configuration right now, but you can pull it from another project, or from this handbook.
+The `.rubocop.yml` looks something like this:

 ```yaml
 inherit_gem: